 We welcome applications from people with disabilities.
-There are many disabled students who have successfully completed courses at the Royal Conservatoire and many who are studying here now, including students with dyslexia, visual and hearing impairments, epilepsy, asthma and ME.
+There are many disabled students who have successfully completed courses at the Royal Conservatoire of Scotland and many who are studying here now, including students with dyslexia, visual and hearing impairments, epilepsy, asthma and ME.

 Come and visit